taocpp/json/README.md

 The core JSON value class is implemented and working.

-The conversions from and to JSON string representation are finished and achiev a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.
+The conversions from and to JSON string representation are finished and achieve a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.

 Some parts of the API are still under discussion and development and might change and/or be extended before the first release.